ContinuityControl/continuitycontrol.github.io/_drafts/make-t-we-mux-work-for-you.md

 $ thyme -d
 ```

-anytime we wanted to start a timer.
-If that were the case, it wouldn't get used.
-So I added in some tmux key bindings.
+anytime we wanted to start a timer in the background.
+If that were the case, it
+wouldn't get used, ever.
+So I added in some tmux key bindings and a tmux prompt.

 ```
 bind t command-prompt -p "Timer type? p: pomoodoro; b: break; l: long break; m <mins>: custom minutes" "run -b 'thyme -d%1 %2'"